 This was a single platform station north of the village of Barrasford.
 The platform was on the village (south) side of the line.
 The building was stone and largely single storey with a central two storey portion.

 There was a goods siding on the north side, approached from the east alongside the platform.
 To the west of the station was a goods loop on the south side of the line.
 There was a signal box as the east end of the loop, west end of the platform.

-The line closed to passengers in 1956 and this portion closed altogether in 1958.
+The line closed to passengers in 1956, although signalling remained in use.
+The line here closed altogether in 1958.